Ahmed-Arafat10/Git/Git.md

 - VIP Note : - You can only stash files that are in staging area OR files that are tracked by git
              - Stash only save file that is modified {Not all other files in working directory}
-             - A conflict may arise will useing stash so fix it manually
+             - A conflict may arise will using stash so fix it manually

 - Stash can save untracked files {files that are created but not in staging area}